-- A. Describe the project / programme components, particularly focusing on the concrete adaptation activities of the project, and how these activities contribute to climate resilience.
-For the case of a programme, show how the combination of individual projects will contribute to the overall increase in resilience - 42.
+- A. DESCRIBE THE PROJECT PROGRAMME COMPONENTS, PARTICULARLY FOCUSING ON THE CONCRETE ADAPTATION ACTIVITIES OF THE PROJECT, AND HOW THESE ACTIVITIES CONTRIBUTE TO CLIMATE RESILIENCE.
+FOR THE CASE OF A PROGRAMME, SHOW HOW THE COMBINATION OF INDIVIDUAL PROJECTS WILL CONTRIBUTE TO THE OVERALL INCREASE IN RESILIENCE - 44.
 The project proposes the implementation of a set of concrete adaptation options in tow targeted and profitable agricultural sector (rice and cocoa).
 A set of enabling actions designed to strengthen national capacities and institutions is interlinked to the concrete adaptation measures which will lead to building the resilience of the cocoa and rice value chains in the most vulnerable areas to climate change in Sierra Leone.
 Concrete adaptation measures are direct application of integrated climate resilient production, post-harvest and marketing systems.
-New technologies and best knowledge aim at promoting the paradigm shift and behavioural change in the rice and cocoa production and linkages to markets. - 43.
-To project is structured around three components: - Component 1: Climate-proofed agricultural production and post-harvest combined with livelihood diversification; - Component 2: Climate resilient rural infrastructures ; and - Component 3: Institutional capacity building and policy engagement

-44. Each component is described in more details below.
+New technologies and best knowledge aim at promoting the paradigm shift and behavioural change in the rice and cocoa production and linkages to markets. - 45.
+To project is structured around three components: - Component 1: Climate-proofed agricultural production and post-harvest combined with livelihood diversification; - Component 2: Climate resilient rural infrastructures; and - Component 3: Institutional capacity building and policy engagement - 46.
+Each component is described in more details below.

-Component 1: Climate-proofed agricultural production and post-harvest combined with livelihood diversification.
+$\underline{\textbf{Component 1}} \textbf{:} \quad \textbf{Climate-proofed agricultural production and post-harvest combined with livelihood diversification.}$

-45. This component focuses on household-/village-level interventions in climate resilient and sustainable agriculture in order to reduce the negative impacts from climate change and climate variability, as well as to contribute to agricultural and rural livelihood development through income diversification.
+47. This component focuses on household-/village-level interventions in climate resilient and sustainable agriculture in order to reduce the negative impacts from climate change and climate variability, as well as to contribute to agricultural and rural livelihood development through income diversification.
 Along the agricultural value chain, key vulnerability issues which call for adaptation practices are the low productivity and high vulnerability of the agricultural sector mainly cocoa and rice highly dependent on rainwater, which is the sole water source for a large majority of small farms; the increased recurrence of extreme weather events such as floods, droughts and climate-induced vegetable diseases, which reduce productivity levels; and changes and variations in climate conditions from one year to another.
 With regards to post harvesting in the cocoa sector, the lack of adequate equipment for drying and processing to maintain a high-quality product of outputs is still a challenge to stabilize and increase farmers' income in the face of climate change.
 To support the shift towards climate-resilient production and post-harvest systems combined with livelihood diversification in the targeted areas, the project will focus on the following outputs and activities

-Output 1.1: Adaptation measures to foster the resilience of cocoa and rice production and postharvest are implemented
+Output 1.1: Adaptation measures to foster the resilience of cocoa and rice production and post-harvest are implemented

-Cocoa value Chain :
+Cocoa value Chain: